superlativeinstruments/manuals.playsuperlative.com/SB01/power.md

 ::: {.prevent-break}
 ### Powering external gear

 The SB01 can also be used as a power source for external gear using it's built-in battery.
-Simply connect a device to the USB port on the back of the synth while power is active- you can even charge your phone from it.
+Simply connect a device to the USB port on the back of the synth while power is active.
+You can even charge your phone from it.
 :::

 </article>